-After equalling its previous best haul of 50 last time out against Tottenham, Mark Hughes' side set a new record with its point in Lancashire.
+After equalling their previous best haul of 50 last time out against Tottenham, Mark Hughes' side set a new record with their point in Lancashire.

-Burnley dominated the opening exchanges but its struggles in front of goal continued, with Danny Ings denied on three occasions by Jack Butland as the club failed to score for the fourth game in a row at Turf Moor in its final home match before returning to the Championship.
+Burnley dominated the opening exchanges but their struggles in front of goal continued, with Danny Ings denied on three occasions by Jack Butland as they failed to score for the fourth game in a row at Turf Moor in their final home match before returning to the Championship.

 The visitors should have gone in ahead at the break with chances for Jonathan Walters and Mame Biram Diouf, with the latter also failing to convert another presentable chance after 55 minutes.

 Hughes' attempts to win the game saw Peter Crouch and Peter Odemwingie brought on from the bench, but they were unable to find a way to all three points.